DanielLiu1123/grpc-starter/README.md

 ## Overview

-This project provides Spring Boot Starters for gRPC ecosystem, which provides autoconfigure and highly extendable capabilities, making gRPC application development easier.
+This project provides Spring Boot starters for gRPC ecosystem, which provides autoconfigure and highly extendable capabilities. _Make gRPC integration with Spring Boot feel seamless and native._

 ## Features